drstki/qlstm-with-qiskit-and-pytorch/README.md

 ## ABSTRACT:

-For this qLSTM demonstrator we use public data from a database which is used to create the warming stripes (4) and are provided by Ed Hawkins from University of Reading (UK).
+For this qLSTM demonstrator we use public data from a NASA database [4] which is used to create the warming stripes [5] provided by Ed Hawkins from University of Reading [6].

 The data shows the global temperature for every year since 1850, so that data source is small which we assume might be an advantage for a quantum approach.
-It is scaled relatively to the average of the temperature of 1961-2010 to get a data range between -1 and 1 which is then represented in a color scheme in the stripes diagram.
+It is scaled relatively to the average of the temperature of 1951-1980 to get a data range between -1 and 1 which is then represented in a color scheme in the stripes diagram.
+For the data there is also a 95% confidence intervall given, details on this uncertainty model can be found here [7].

 <break>
     GLOBAL WARMING STRIPES 2023